prathamesh4512/mark11-Neogcamp/README.md

 ## How to Use ?
 - Enter You Birthdate
 - Enter any Lucky Number
-- Click on Tell Me to check Luck
+- Click on Am I Lucky to check Luck

 ## TechStack
 - ReactJs